The Threat of an Intrusive Boathouse

-Two of your favorite trails remain threatened by private development.
+: Two of your favorite trails remain endangered by private development.
 Georgetown University has long wished to build a massive boathouse at the gateway to the natural areas of the C&O Canal National Historical Park's towpath and to the Capital Crescent Trail.
-The Environmental Impact Study (EIS
+The Environmental Impact Statement (EIS

-coalition is determined to prevent an outcome harmful to the C&O Canal NHP.
-We urge all supporters of the canal park to stay informed on this issue and be prepared to take action
+coalition is determined to prevent outcomes harmful to the C&O Canal NHP.
+We urge all supporters of the canal park to stay informed on these issues and be prepared to take action

-An intrusive Georgetown University boathouse at a location inside the C&O Canal National Historical Park is not in the public interest.
+An intrusive private boathouse at a location inside the C&O Canal National Historical Park is not in the public interest.
 If approved, such a building could destroy trees, wildlife habitat, wetlands, and natural flood barriers, besides setting a precedent for private development in other areas of the park.
 A popular entrance to the canal park and the Capital Crescent Trail, within three historic areas, would be impacted by construction and by the need for maintenance access.
 Along the trail, bikers, hikers, and baby strollers would tangle with increased traffic, including motorized vehicles.
-A huge boathouse facility would downgrade the views of the river shoreline from the C&O Canal Towpath, the Key Bridge, and from Virginia.
+A large boathouse would downgrade the views of the river shoreline from the C&O Canal Towpath, the Key Bridge, and from Virginia.
 Appropriate sites for construction of ample boating facilities exist on degraded land outside of the National Historical Park.